adeep05/adeep05/README.md

 - 👋 Hi, I’m @adeep05
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Engineering.
 - 🌱 I’m currently learning Python, SQL, Webscraping, etc.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...